 Joe went to Trinity School for Ministry in Ambridge, Pennsylvania, in 2003.
 During seminary he spent a summer as a pastoral intern at the Parish Church of St. Helena in Beaufort, South Carolina, under the direction of Frank Limehouse.
 He graduated from Trinity in 2006, and has spent four years serving as Associate Rector of St. John’s Parish on Johns Island, South Carolina.
 Joe joined the Advent clergy staff in June 2010 and became Canon for Christian Education in August 2010.

 Joe and his wife Amy have been married since 1998.
 They have three children – Caroline, Thomas, and Luke.

 Canon for Parish Life and Evangelism

 Andrew was born in Washington DC and grew up in Virginia, working in youth ministries during his school years.
 After college he worked for a Christian ministry in Washington DC before heading off to seminary.

 He is a 2002 graduate of the University of Virginia and a 2007 graduate of the University of Oxford (Wycliffe Hall) .
 Andrew served as Associate Rector at the Parish Church of St. Helena, Beaufort, South Carolina, from 2007 until his call to the Advent in the fall of 2011.

 Andrew is an avid golfer, outdoorsman, and reader.
-He is married to Lauren Saddler Pearson and they have two daughters, Lily and Mary Cabell.
+He is married to Lauren Saddler Pearson and they have three daughters, Lily, Mary Cabell, and Ware.